 He was an associate lecturer for movie-making at Camberwell, tutored senior citizens, including the Irish author and therapist of Princess Diana, Oonagh Shanley Toffolo, his oldest student at 80.
 He also independently teaches subjects of art and design, coding and computers to aspiring students, individuals and professionals.

-Jain has mentored over a hundred workshops across several disciplines, impacting and transforming perspectives of over thousands of students, individuals and professionals, through empathetic, hands-on practical approach, which induces experiential realisation, opposed to mere theoretical delivery of lectures and presentations, which numb the recipients over the period.
+Jain has mentored hundreds of workshops across several disciplines, impacting and transforming perspectives of thousands of students, individuals and professionals, through empathetic, hands-on practical approach, which induces experiential realisation, opposed to mere theoretical delivery of lectures and presentations, which numb the recipients over the period.

 Imbuing psychology with design and tech, Abhishek provides consultation and web services for

 user experience, web design/development, branding and radical innovation.

 View some of his previous and present associations.